xmd404v2/link-rubber/README.md

 ## Usage

 1. After installing the extension, it will automatically start monitoring your navigation.
-2. When you click a link, Link Rubber will check the URL before loading it.
+2. When you click a link, LinkDuck will check the URL before loading it.
 3. A dialog will appear showing the safety status: Safe, Suspicious, or Unsafe.
 4. Choose whether to proceed to the site or cancel the navigation.
 5. Access settings and history through the extension popup or dashboard.